Site Search

 Preamble

-The College recognizes the role virtual care plays and will continue to play in the provision of medical care to Nova Scotians.
+The regulation and provision of virtual care continue to evolve.
+The College will be revisiting this standard on a regular basis, recognizing the role virtual care plays and will continue to play in the provision of medical care.

-This Standard applies to synchronous and asynchronous virtual care.
+This standard applies to synchronous and asynchronous virtual care.

 Professional Standards

-When arranging their clinical schedules, physicians must:
+2. When arranging their clinical schedules, physicians must:

-1. apply professional judgment to determine if, when and how to use virtual care;
+1. Apply professional judgment to determine if, when and how to use virtual care;

-2. provide virtual care with the informed consent of the patient;
+2. Provide virtual care with the informed consent of the patient;

 Physicians are encouraged to review the College’s Professional Standards and Guidelines Regarding Informed Patient Consent to Treatment.
 In addition to the requirements of this document, the patient-consent process for virtual care services must ensure the following information is reviewed by the patient: